ManoranjaniS/ManoranjaniS/README.md

 # Hi there, I'm Manoranjani Selvakumar 👋

-## Aspiring Full Stack Developer | AI-Driven Mentor Systems Innovator 🚀
+## Aspiring Full Stack Developer | 🚀

-I'm passionate about creating innovative solutions that bridge the gap between technology and real-world challenges.
-Currently, I'm on a journey to build AI-powered systems that can assist with goal tracking, productivity, and personalized mentorship.
+Passionate CSE student with hands-on experience in Java, MySQL, and full-stack development.
+Strong problem-solving skills with a solid understanding of OOP.
+Actively seeking internship and job opportunities to apply and expand technical expertise in software development.

 ## 💻 Technologies & Tools:
 - HTML, CSS, JavaScript